semgrep/semgrep-docs/docs/troubleshooting/semgrep.md

 # Troubleshooting Semgrep

-## Troubleshooting Semgrep CI/action/agent
+## Troubleshooting Semgrep CI

-If you're seeing results reported for files that weren't touched, Github actions timing out, or anything else related to running semgrep in CI, see instructions here based on your CI provider.
+If you're seeing results reported files that have not changed since the last scan, GitHub Actions timing out, or anything else related to running semgrep in CI, see instructions in sections below on your CI provider.

 ### Github

-The first piece of information we use are the github-action logs.
-You can send them to us by clicking the settings button next to "search logs" and then "download log archive".
+The first piece of information r2c uses are the GitHub Actions logs.
+You can send them to r2c by clicking the settings button next to **search logs** and then **download log archive**.

-If this doesn't have the information we need, you can get more information by saving the logs semgrep-action produces.
-On each run, semgrep-action creates a `.semgrep_logs` folder and saves there:
+If this does not have the information you need, save the logs that Semgrep CI produces.
+On each run, Semgrep CI creates a `.semgrep_logs` folder with the following information:

 - The debug logs
-- The output collected from semgrep (including the timing data described below)
+- The output collected from Semgrep (including the timing data described below).
-- If run using a semgrep-app configuration, the flat list of rules run
+- If a run used a Semgrep configuration, the flat list of rules run is listed.

 To collect these logs, you need to upload them as an artifact.
-Modify your workflow to match this:
+Modify your workflow to match the following:

 ```yaml
 semgrep: